Adyen/adyen-commercetools/docs/FAQ.md

 - Create commercetools payment as described [here](../extension/docs/WebComponentsIntegrationGuide.md#step-2-creating-a-commercetools-payment).
 - After successful payment creation always [add](https://docs.commercetools.com/api/projects/carts#add-payment) it to the appropriate cart.
 - **Never delete or un-assign from cart** the payment objects created during the checkout.
 Clean-up (if required) can be done asynchronously i.e.: after order creation.

+### Why payment status is not set?
-- Currently [payment status](https://docs.commercetools.com/api/projects/payments#paymentstatus) is not maintained by the integration as status of the payment can be derived from the state of the payment transaction(s).
+Currently [payment status](https://docs.commercetools.com/api/projects/payments#paymentstatus) is not maintained by the integration as status of the payment can be derived from the state of the payment transaction(s).

 ### What do I do in case of errors?